ozennou/Wazuh-deployment/README.md

 - [x] Configure Github Actions workflow for:
     - scan the docker image used in wazuh stack & nginx using Trivy.
     - deploy wazuh stack to docker swarm cluster using ansible playbook and save the secret in github encrypted secret + ansible vault.
+    - testing health probe of the front-end api.
     - post-deployment testing using python script with selenium webdriver.

 ### Wazuh deployment architecture